MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/resolution-procedures.md

 <table cellspacing="0" cellpadding="0">
 <tr><td style='padding:0in 4pt 0in 4pt;border:dotted #FFFFFF 0.0pt;'><b>Mitigation</b>
 <tr><td style='padding:0in 4pt 0in 4pt;border:dotted #FFFFFF 0.0pt;'>
-Ensure that all that drivers are updated.<br>
+Ensure that all that drivers are updated.
-Open the Setuperr.log and Setupact.log files in the %windir%\Panther directory, and then locate the problem drivers.
+<br />Open the Setuperr.log and Setupact.log files in the %windir%\Panther directory, and then locate the problem drivers.
-<br>For more information, see <a href="https://technet.microsoft.com/library/ee851579.aspx" data-raw-source="[Understanding Failures and Log Files](https://technet.microsoft.com/library/ee851579.aspx)">Understanding Failures and Log Files</a>.
+<br />For more information, see <a href="https://support.microsoft.com/help/927521/windows-vista-windows-7-windows-server-2008-r2-windows-8-1-and-windows">Windows Vista, Windows 7, Windows Server 2008 R2, Windows 8.1, and Windows 10 setup log file locations</a>.
 <br>Update or uninstall the problem drivers.
 </table>
 </td>